awesto/django-shop/docs/reference/deferred-models.rst

 	    class Meta:
 	        app_label = 'my_shop'

-Of course, you can add as many extra model fields to this concrete cart model, as you wish.
+Of course, we can add as many extra model fields to this concrete cart model, as we wish.
-All shop models, now are managed through *your* shop instance.
+All shop models, now are managed through *our* shop instance.
 This means that the models **Cart**, **Order**, etc. now are managed by the common database migrations tools, such as ``./manage.py makemigration my_shop_instance`` and ``./manage.py migrate my_shop_instance``.
 This also means that these models in the admin interface are visible under **my_shop**.

-Often you don't need extra fields, hence the abstract shop base model is enough.
+Often we don't need extra fields, hence the abstract shop base model is enough.
 Then, materializing the models can be done using some convenience classes as found in ``shop/models/defaults``.
-Simply import them into ``models.py`` or ``models/__init__.py`` in your shop instance:
+We can simply import them into ``models.py`` or ``models/__init__.py`` in our shop instance:

 .. code-block:: python